An Interdisciplinary Journal

-2. Should the submission be deemed of sufficient quality and relevance by the Editors, it will then be sent out for formal peer review.
-At this stage, each submission will be sent to at least two qualified scholars, who will be comprised of members of the Steering Committee, Editorial Board, or external experts should this be required.
+2. Should the editors deem the submission of sufficient quality and relevance, they will then send it out for formal peer review.
+At this stage, each submission will be sent to at least two qualified scholars, who will be comprised of members of the steering committee, editorial board, or external experts should this be required.

-Authors published in Democratic Theory (DT) certify that their works are original and their own.
+Authors published in Democratic Theory certify that their works are original and their own.
 The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
-While every effort is made by the publishers and the editorial board to see that no inaccurate or misleading data, opinions or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
-For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Democratic Theory Ethics Statement.
+While the publishers and the editorial board make every effort to see that no inaccurate or misleading data, opinions or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
+For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Democratic Theory ethics statement.

 - Berghahn Books on Facebook